epwalsh/obsidian.nvim/README.md

     return tostring(os.time()) .. "-" .. suffix
   end,

-  -- Optional, set to true if you don't want Obsidian to manage frontmatter. disable_frontmatter = false,
+  -- Optional, set to true if you don't want obsidian.nvim to manage frontmatter. disable_frontmatter = false,

   -- Optional, alternatively you can customize the frontmatter data.